paumard/cubefit/tests/README.md

 Try to write at least one test for each function or method.

 The tests should be quiet by default, not output anything on the terminal, plot anything or produce files.
+Any output (graphics or text on the console) should be protected by : if DEBUG:
+Debugging output can be enabled by setting (to anything) an environment variable, one per test file, for instance TEST_CUBEMODEL_DEBUG for test_cubemodel.py.

 Each test should call the various self.assertXXX() provided by unittest to actually check the results.